C4ptainCrunch/thesis/source/index.rst

   Every subgame of Awale is a finite two-player zero-sum extensive-form game with perfect information and we can therefore appeal to :numref:`theo:value`.
 So, for every node :math:`x \in V`, the subgame :math:`\Gamma(x)` has a value, which is equal to the maximin value and the minimax value.
 It is also called the value of node :math:`x`, denoted :math:`v(x)`.
 It represents the gain of player 0 if, starting from node :math:`x`, both players play their optimal strategy, i.e.\  maximin for player 0 and minimax for player 1.

   Example.
 Suppose North has two seeds in pit  6' while South has one seed in pit 2 and one in 4 (see :numref:`fig:game`).
   Suppose also both South and North have  captured 22 seeds.
 Suppose finally  South is to play.
 If South plays 2, then North plays 6' and has no more seeds in his half board.
 The game ends with a draw because no player has captured more seeds than the other.
 If, on the contrary, South plays 4, then North plays 6', captures two seeds in pit 2 and has no more seeds in his half board.
-The game ends with a win for North because he has captured more seeds than South.
+The game ends with a win for North because they have captured more seeds than South.
 This subgame tree is represented in :numref:`fig:tree`.
 The optimal strategy for South is obviously to play 2 whereas the optimal strategy for North is the only available strategy, that is playing 6'.
 If both players apply their optimal strategy, the outcome is a draw and the value of the game is 0.